-- Parents (guardians) should confer with their medical practitioner to arrange medication intervals to avoid administration of medication outside the home whenever possible. - ✓ When medication absolutely must be taken at other times outside the home, parents (guardians) shall provide explicit written instructions including, in some cases, instructions as necessary from a medical practitioner regarding the need for medication or specific medical care. - Parents (guardians) signing this form are, in most cases, providing written permission for non-medically trained personnel to oversee the self-administration of medication or necessary routine medical care by the student depending upon age and capability. - Medical circumstances requiring the direct measuring and/or administration of medications, injections, blood tests, observation of symptoms, specific emergency responses by non-medically trained staff personnel or the possession and use of inhalers or other medical devices, shall be handled on a case-by-case basis according to a specific Individual Health Plan developed and signed by a physician or other health care professional and kept on file for the student. - Students are not permitted to carry medications (including analgesics, herbs, enzymes, oils, etc.) on their persons, except for inhalers and other medical devices with specific permission.
-Medications will be secured in the school office.
+- Parents (guardians) should confer with their medical practitioner to arrange medication intervals to avoid administration of medication outside the home whenever possible. - When medication absolutely must be taken at other times outside the home, parents (guardians) shall provide explicit written instructions including, in some cases, instructions as necessary from a medical practitioner regarding the need for medication or specific medical care. - ✓ Parents (guardians) signing this form are, in most cases, providing written permission for non-medically trained personnel to oversee the self-administration of medication or necessary routine medical care by the student depending upon age and capability. - ✓ Medical circumstances requiring the direct measuring and/or administration of medications, injections, blood tests, observation of symptoms, specific emergency responses by non-medically trained staff personnel or the possession and use of inhalers or other medical devices, shall be handled on a case-by-case basis according to a specific Individual Health Plan developed and signed by a physician or other health care professional and kept on file for the student.